kent-map/kent/19c/19c-tait-biography.md

 What followed was an exhausting round or engagements as Tait’s diary testifies:
 <br><br>
 'Confirmation at Smeeth.
 Visited the new schools.
 Got on to Tonbridge  Wells, in a snowy night, in time for a large dinner-party of clergy at Mr. Hoare's.
-Great  Confirmation  on nth  at Tonbridge Wells, and a second equally large at Tonbridge.
+Great  Confirmation  on 11th  at Tonbridge Wells, and a second equally large at Tonbridge.
 Drove to Tonbridge after a huge luncheon party, and in the dark drove fifteen  miles from Tonbridge to  Mr. Talbot's at Falconhurst, where most kindly received.
 Met many people at dinner.
 Confirmed next day at Penshurst.
 Great luncheon of  clergy and others.
 Returned in dark.
 Another dinner-party.On  Saturday 13th confirmed at Edenbridge.
 Great luncheon of many, clergy and others.
 Confirmed in  afternoon at Westerham.
 Drove to Colonel Ward's lovely place, Squerries.
 After tea started for a drive in the dark over the hills.
 Got to  Addington at 9.15.
-Very thankful to have got through a heavy week so well, notwithstanding  the perpetual singing in my ears.'
+Very thankful to have got through a heavy week so well, notwithstanding  the perpetual singing in my ears.'[^ref13]

 Although Tait was enthusiastically committed to the role, his health remained fragile and he was prone to bouts of exhaustion.
 Lady Wake wrote: “The interest of his new duties as Archbishop carried him on far beyond his strength.
 He always considered he had done enough to recruit his health by spending a few bright weeks with his friends in Scotland, finishing the autumn at Stonehouse.”
 He usually stayed for around 6-8 weeks.

-Tait wrote,  "the  change  to  Canterbury  had  certainly brought  no  relaxation  of  work.
+Tait wrote: 'the change to Canterbury had certainly brought no relaxation of work.
 The Confirmations were pressing.
 All seemed to go on prosperously, and my  strength to be equal to my  duties.
-But  the  bow,  it  would  seem,  had  been  overstrung. .  .  .
+But the bow, it would seem, had been overstrung.'
 Just over a year after his appointment to the Archbishopric, Tait suffered another health scare.
+<br><br>
 [On  Monday,  November  15th]  I had been to a diocesan meeting at Ashford, and in the evening spoke for one of the Missionary Societies.
 Next  morning I had to  hurry to London for the Ecclesiastical Commission, and I think for a meeting of the Charterhouse, then down to the Isle of Thanet by the evening train.
 Next day  was spent quietly at home [at  Stonehouse], but correspondence was accumulating, and I believe ninety letters had to be superintended and despatched by that post I  was very tired in the evening, but next morning  [November  18] I rose fresh as usual.
 I remember going into my wife's room and finding her reading the Bible with  the children.
 I warned them not to work their mother too hard.
 I remember also looking out of the window on the bright frosty morning, and anticipating a day of  comparative rest I returned to my dressing-room, but I had not finished dressing when I fell prostrate and senseless on the floor."

 ### Bibliography